cdparks/lambda-machine/README.md

 Lambda Machine is written in [PureScript][purescript] and [React][react] using the [purescript-react-basic][react-basic] bindings.
-Expressions are converted to a locally nameless representation before being evaluated in normal order.
+Expressions are converted to a locally nameless representation before being evaluated in normal order _by default_.
+You can mark individual parameters as being eagerly evaluated by prefixing them with a bang (`!`).
+(Note: this is sneaky and new and I'm not sure it works yet.)

-You can run it like this:
+Build and run it like this:

 ```bash
 yarn setup